 Like Ghoul School, I’m so taken by the concept that I can overlook the execution.
 And like Dr. Chaos, I’m struck with that feeling of ‘if only’, in this case “if only they embraced the low budget on a meta level.”
 Watch some of this game and humor me as I pitch my fantasy: instead of trying to make the low-poly monsters look realistic – an effort doomed to become dated – embrace the low budget of the subject matter (and the game software) and make it obvious that the reptile is some guy in a rubber suit, the floating brain is a puppet where you can see the wires and the 50-foot woman is just a regular looking 1950s actress walking around cheap miniature sets.
 Bring a wobbly flying saucer into the mix somehow.
 And for a final touch, hire Roger Corman to do an introductory voiceover.

 The biggest criticism of the game was that the stages were sparse and just destroying everything got repetitive.
-But instead of spending limited resources on making the stages more interesting, make the premise more interesting: give each monster a story or challenge, like for each stage the giant woman is looking for her fleeing scientist boyfriend, the alien robot has to complete its mission to destroy all structures before it catches earth-flu, and the floating brain has to use its insano-ray to enslave all the humans in the level to fight against their own military.
+But instead of spending limited resources on making the stages more interesting, make the premise more interesting: give each monster a story or challenge, like for each stage the giant woman is looking for her fleeing scientist boyfriend who’s responsible, the alien robot has to complete its mission to destroy all structures before it catches earth-flu, and the floating brain has to use its insano-ray to enslave all the humans in the level to fight for him against the attacking military.
 Need more help with ideas?
 Run a focus group with some kids at any playground sandbox.
 Maybe the final stage is your monster fighting all the others.
 Basically the game is “Destroy All Humans!” (which came out only two years later) but with a much lower budget.
+It’s super dumb.
 So why am I more captivated by it?
 Maybe it’s because I loved Rampage so much, but maybe it goes deeper than that..

 And so what better a time to break out that comfort food than Halloween, that good old familiar fun zone that rescues you from the impact of school starting back up and the days getting colder and darker, enough to swing you to homey Thanksgiving, which gets you to the party zone of Christmas, after which, alright! the days are getting lighter again and Spring is on its way!

-Hey, maybe that’s why people like monsters so much.
+..oh wait maybe that’s why people like Halloween so much.